godeva/Blockchain-Resources/README.md

 **Total value locked **
 * The amount of user funds deposited in a decentralized finance (DeFi) protocol.
 These funds could be vested in the project for several functions, such as staking, liquidity pools, or lending.

+Verkle trees are similar to Merkle trees in their structure.
+A Verkle tree allows you to organize large amounts of data into smaller chunks, using “witnesses” of the original information.
+This can be confirmed and validated by anyone with access to the root of the tree.Feb 27, 2023

 ___